Engineers often find themselves resolving difficult merge conflicts manually.

 Machine Learning for Merge Conflicts

-What if we could train an algorithm on resolving common merge conflicts?
+What if we could train an algorithm to resolve common merge conflicts?
 We have millions of public merge conflict resolutions on GitHub as a data set.
 With a little magic, we could probably recreate the original diff'd conflict as well.

-It seems like this is the best way to capture semantic differences across different languages – resolution that you would normally only get by parsing a language-specific AST or understanding syntax.
-Tricky patterns from dependency management conflicts could be easily learned and fixed.
+It seems like this is the best way to capture semantic differences across different languages – a resolution you would normally only get by parsing a language-specific AST or understanding syntax.
+Tricky patterns from dependency management conflicts that often live outside the AST in configuration files could be learned and fixed.